Types of Birth Injury

 Effects of some birth injuries may be painful but temporary, while others may be profound and permanent.

 It can be difficult for parents to ascertain the exact cause of an injury or illness because symptoms of the same condition may present differently from child to child.
 Physicians and other health care providers often do not disclose when a problem may be attributed to error by the medical team.

-At the Law Offices of Jeffrey S. Glassman, our experienced Boston birth injury attorneys are closely familiar with these cases.
+At Jeffrey Glassman Injury Lawyers, our experienced Boston birth injury attorneys are closely familiar with these cases.
 Because we have litigated many of these complex cases, we have an expansive knowledge of not only how to recognize them, but also who may be responsible and how we might pursue damages.

 Here, we offer some insight into some of the most common birth injuries.
 These include:

 - Meconium Aspiration

 - C-section Injuries (increasing prevalence, elective, failure to perform, etc.)

 - Drug Complications

 If you suspect your child has suffered as a result of one of these conditions, it’s imperative to contact a birth injury attorney for more information.
 The Centers for Disease Control and Prevention (CDC) report the lifetime cost of caring for a child who suffers a birth injury can be 26 times that of a healthy child.
 The annual cost of medical care alone is, on average, 10 times higher than for the average child.
 Those who are successful in birth injury litigation will have the financial resources to cope.
 Recovery may include: